Sigma Canis Majoris

 Sigma Canis Majoris is a variable star in the southern constellation of Canis Major.
-It has the proper name Nganurganity /aus/ or Unurgunite /ˌʌnər'gʌnaɪt/; Sigma Canis Majoris is its Bayer designation.
+It has the proper name Nganurganity /aus/ (historically written Unurgunite /ˌʌnər'gʌnaɪt/); Sigma Canis Majoris is its Bayer designation.
 This star is located at a distance of approximately 1290 ly from the Sun.
 It has an apparent visual magnitude varying between 3.43 and 3.51, which is bright enough to be seen with the naked eye.
 The star is drifting further away with a line of sight velocity of +22 km/s.

 Nomenclature

 σ Canis Majoris (Latinised to Sigma Canis Majoris, abbreviated Sigma CMa, σ CMa) is the system's Bayer designation.

 The star is identified with the nganurganity /aus/ "Jacky lizard" in the culture of the Boorong, a clan of the indigenous Maligundidj people of northwestern Victoria in Australia, who saw it as an ancestral figure who fights the Moon, flanked by his wives (the stars Delta and Epsilon Canis Majoris).

 The name was transcribed by settler William Stanbridge as "Unurgunite" in the 1850s.
 (Initial ng-, which does not occur in English, was typically ignored in transcription of that era.)

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN approved the name Unurgunite for this star on 5 September 2017 and it is now so included in the List of IAU-approved Star Names.
-The name was later corrected to "Nganurganity", though as of June 2025 the current IAU Catalog of Star Names lists both spellings.
+The WGSN approved the name Unurgunite for σ Canis Majoris on 5 September 2017 and it is now so included in the List of IAU-approved Star Names.
+The spelling was later corrected to "Nganurganity".
+(Other historical corruptions of star names, such as Betelgeuse, are accepted as correct forms.)